Veldin Karić: International

 Karić was also capped for Croatia U21 in 1994–95 and later appeared in three full international matches for Croatia between 2001 and 2003, without scoring any goals.
 He was first called up by Otto Barić and played in two friendly games against South Korea in November 2001.
 In the first match played on 10 November in Seoul he came on as a substitute for Miljenko Mumlek, and in the second match played three days later in Gwangju he was named in the starting lineup but was substituted by Mladen Petrić.
 His third and final appearance came in February 2003 when he was called up by Mirko Jozić for a friendly against Macedonia played in Šibenik.
 Karić was named in the starting eleven but was substituted by Boško Balaban at half-time.

 Managerial career

 In September 2011, Karić started his managerial career at the Croatian sixth tier side Drava Kuršanec.
 He was registered as a player for the club for the spring part of the season.
 He joined the Slovenian amateur side NK Ljutomer that summer, leaving the club in the winter period.

 In the summer of 2013 he joined seventh-tier Dinamo Apatija, achieving promotion at the end of the season.
 His club emerged champions of their 6th tier league the following season, but weren't promoted, so Karić remained at that level for the 2015/2016 season.

-As of 2017, he plays for Drava Kuršanec.
+In 2017, he played for Drava Kuršanec.

 In 2018, he returned to play for the club founded in 2011 by fans, NK Varteks, which is not associated with the Varteks club, which folded in 2015, that he played for earlier in his career.